kunleihe/omscs-cs6250-exam-notes/lesson1.md

     - Bridges operate on the data link layer (L2)
     - Routers operate on the network layer (L3)
 - What is a bridge, and how does it “learn”?
     - A bridge transfers frames from an input to one or multiple outputs.
-A learning bridge learns, populates, and maintains a forwarding table.
+A learning bridge learns, populates, and maintains a **forwarding table**.
 The bridge consults its forwarding table so it only forwards frames on specific ports.
 - What is a distributed algorithm?
-    - Direct nodes send information to one another and they re-send their results back after performing calculation, so that calculation are decentralized
+    - Direct nodes send information to one another and they re-send their results back after performing calculation, so that calculation are **decentralized**.
 - Explain the Spanning Tree Algorithm.
     - It runs in rounds.
     - At the very first round, every node thinks that it is the root.
-    - At every round, each node sends to each neighbor node a configuration message with three fields: 1) the sending node’s ID, 2) the ID of the root as perceived by the sending node, 3) the number of hops between the perceived root and the sending node.
+    - At every round, each node sends to each neighbor node a configuration message with three fields: 1) the sending node’s ID, 2) the ID of the perceived root, and 3) the number of hops between the perceived root and the sending node.
     - At every round, each node keeps track of the best configuration messages it has received so far, and it compares that against the configuration messages it receives from neighbor nodes at that round.
 A configuration is better if: 1) the root has a smaller ID, 2) if both roots have equal IDs, smaller distance from the root is better, 3) if both root IDs and distances from the root are the same, sending node with the smallest ID is better
 - What is the purpose of the Spanning Tree Algorithm?
-    - Exclude links that lead to loops
+    - Exclude links that lead to **loops**